yaal-coop/canaille/doc/features.rst

 Multi-factor authentication
 ==============

-If the :attr:`time one-time password feature <canaille.core.configuration.CoreSettings.ENABLE_TOTP>` is enabled, then users will need to authenticate themselves using a time one-time password via an authenticator app.
+If the :attr:`one-time password feature <canaille.core.configuration.CoreSettings.OTP_METHOD>` is set, then users will need to authenticate themselves using a one-time password via an authenticator app.
+Two options are supported : "TOTP" for time one-time password, and "HOTP" for HMAC-based one-time password.

 Web interface
 *************